axiom-crypto/axiom-docs/docs/docs/axiom-developer-flow/deployment/querying-with-axiom-cli.md

 ```

 The `sendQueryCalldata` is the value of the `calldata` field from the json output file `sendQuery.json` that is generated from the `npx axiom circuit query-params` command.

+## Using Different Chains

+We currently support Ethereum Mainnet, Sepolia, and Base Sepolia.
+You can simply modify the `sourceChainId` and `provider` CLI arguments to the appropriate values for the chain you want to use.
+Ensure that the `private-key` that you pass in is also funded on the chain that you are using and that the `<callback addr>` is a valid contract that will accept an Axiom callback.